What Causes a Car to Catch on Fire after a Crash?

 Please don’t allow a negligent driver to escape accountability for causing a car crash that leads to your car catching fire and you having to suffer horribly as a result.
 The attorneys with The Eberst Law Firm will be here to help ensure you get the money you deserve.
 We will make sure you’re completely informed through the entire process and that you fully understand what’s going on at all times.

+You can get in touch with us for a free consultation by contacting our firm online or calling (772) 225-4900.
 The following is a look at some of the more common reasons a fire can start after a car crash.

 Leaking Fuel Tanks